-NOTE FROM PROF. SIU: As the academic advisor for the music department, I try to make myself as available as possible.
+NOTE FROM DR. SIU: As the Undergraduate Program Director for the Music Department, I try to make myself as available as possible.
 Please feel free to contact me with questions you might have.
 The most efficient way to reach me is via e-mail: jsiu@umbc.edu.
-All forms can be left outside my door.
-Check my door later to pick up signed forms, and take them to the necessary location.
+If you have any form that needs my signature, please email me a PDF copy.